TheFox/GPLv3.md/gplv3.md

 parties who would receive the covered work from you, a discriminatory patent license

-  - a. in connection with copies of the covered work conveyed by you (or copies made from those copies), or
+  - a) in connection with copies of the covered work conveyed by you (or copies made from those copies), or
-  - b. primarily for and in connection with specific products or compilations that contain the covered work, unless you entered into that arrangement, or that patent license was granted, prior to 28 March 2007.
+  - b) primarily for and in connection with specific products or compilations that contain the covered work, unless you entered into that arrangement, or that patent license was granted, prior to 28 March 2007.